 Inspired by Clarke Studies and Arban's exercises, this flow study focuses on major arpeggios.
 The player should focus on using a consistent air stream to match the timbre of each note of the arpeggios, and confident fast fingers for smooth valve movement.

-This exercise can be played both slurred and articulated.
+This exercise can be played both slurred and articulated and comes in both ascending and descending versions.

 LoFi Tones and Drones